Qubes-Community/Contents/docs/user-setups/one7two99/README.md

 management of those setup is done via one (!) script which can also build the templates and AppVM.

 ### t-fedora-28-sys
-template for my sys-vms
+template for my sys-vms and also for VPN connectivity a VPN or ProxyVM which can be used to run all traffic through ExpressVPN.
+This adds a great layer of privacy to qubes as my ISP can't analyse my traffic.
+I have written a howto [How to use ExpressVPN as ProxyVM with Qubes 4](https://github.com/one7two99/my-qubes/blob/master/docs/howto-use-expressvpn-with-qubes.md)

  - sys-usb
  - sys-firewall
  - sys-net

-### t-fedora-28-vpn
-a ProxyVM which can be used to run all traffic through ExpressVPN.
-This adds a great layer of privacy to qubes as my ISP can't analyse my traffic.

-I have written a howto [How to use ExpressVPN as ProxyVM with Qubes 4](https://github.com/one7two99/my-qubes/blob/master/docs/howto-use-expressvpn-with-qubes.md)
+ - sys-vpn

 ### t-fedora-28-work
 My work tenmplate which has Vmware Horizon View, Cisco AnyConnect, Firefox and LibreOffice installed.